tobias-weiss-ai-xr/opendesk-edu/docs/components.md

 ## Intercom Service (ICS)

-The UCS Intercom Service's role is to enable cross-application integration based on browser interaction.
+The Univention Intercom Service's role is to enable cross-application integration based on browser interaction.
 Handling authentication when the frontend of an application is using the API from another application is often a challenge.
 For more details on the ICS please refer to its own [doc](./components/intercom-service.md).